dustinrb/CBECws_bootsrap/README.md

 ## Development Environment

-For convenience, I would recommend setting up ASC SSH Jump server so you don't have to VPN in. (https://osuasc.teamdynamix.com/TDClient/1929/Portal/KB/ArticleDet?ID=29849)
+For convenience, I would recommend setting up access through the ASC SSH Jump server so you don't have to VPN in. (https://osuasc.teamdynamix.com/TDClient/1929/Portal/KB/ArticleDet?ID=29849)

-I would suggest suing VSCode with the 'Remote-SSH' plugin.
-I would also suggest using the clangd autocomplete plugin instead of VSCode's Intelisense but this requires some additional setup.
+I would also suggest using VSCode with the 'Remote-SSH' plugin and the `clangd` autocomplete plugin instead of VSCode's Intelisense.
+This will require some additional setup.